CyberDefender369/Bubble-Solution/README.md

 By skillfully combining these elements, this program can analyze bubble solution data efficiently and provide valuable insights for our fictional company.

-# Language and Utilities Used
+## Language and Utilities Used

 - Python 3.10.11
 - Thonny 4.1.3

-# Environments Used
+## Environments Used

 - Windows 11

+## Notes

+The final GIF demonstrates the implementation of a well known sorting algorithm (bubble sort).
+Although I could have achieved the same result using the built-in sort method, I intentionally opted for a more challenging approach to test my skills.
+Additionally, I have refactored the source code and remain open to further refinements as I explore different programming styles.

-# Project Walk-Through:
+## Project Walk-Through:

 Scenario when there is one high scoring bubble solution.